 History

-Originally known as the Research and Training Centre for Athletes with Disabilities, The Centre was founded by Dr. Robert Steadward in 1978.
-It was originally developed to provide athletes with physical disabilities and their coaches, with technical information in the areas of sport, fitness, and training.
-The Centre also provided a well-equipped training facility for the athletes.
-Following the Man in Motion Tour, the Centre was renamed the Rick Hansen Centre as a tribute to Rick Hansen's achievement.
-In November 2000, the Centre was renamed in recognition to its founder and is now known as The Steadward Centre for Personal & Physical Achievement.
+Originally known as the Research and Training Centre for Athletes with Disabilities, the centre was founded by Dr. Robert Steadward in 1978.
+It was originally developed to provide athletes with physical disabilities, and their coaches, with technical information in the areas of sport, fitness and training.
+The centre also provided a well-equipped training facility for the athletes.
+Following the Man in Motion Tour, the centre was renamed the Rick Hansen Centre as a tribute to Rick Hansen's achievement.
+In November 2000, the centre was renamed in recognition of its founder and is now known as The Steadward Centre for Personal & Physical Achievement (TSC).

-Presently, the Centre serves as a research, teaching, and service delivery unit within the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.
-We research, educate, and collaborate to inspire:
+Presently, the TSC serves as a research, teaching and service delivery unit within the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.
+We research, educate and collaborate to inspire:

 Annual Reports